A Milstein scheme for SPDEs: Introduction

 with $ X_t( 0 ) = X_t( 1 ) = 0 $ and $ X_0 = 0 $ for $ x \in (0,1) $ and $ t \in [0,1] $ (see also Section~\ref{sec:reacdiff} for more details concerning this example).
-Additionally, assume that \eqref{eq:strongpr} for the SPDE~\eqref{eq:SPDE_reduced} should be solved with the precision of say three decimals, i.e. with the precision $ \varepsilon = \frac{ 1 }{ 1000 } $ in \eqref{eq:strongpr}.
-In Figure~\ref{fig1} the approximation error in the sense of \eqref{eq:strongpr} of the linear implicit Euler approximation $ Z^N_{N^3} $ (see \eqref{eq:implEuler}) and of the approximation $ Y^N_{N^2}$ (see \eqref{eq:reducedScheme}) is plotted against the precise number of independent standard normal random variables needed to compute the corresponding approximation for $ N \in \left\{ 2, 4, 8, 16, 32, 64, 128 \right\} $: It turns out that $ Z_{ 128^3 }^{ 128 } $ in the case of the linear implicit Euler scheme~\eqref{eq:implEuler} and that $ Y_{ 128^2 }^{ 128 } $ in the case of the algorithm~\eqref{eq:reducedScheme} achieve the desired precision $ \varepsilon = \frac{ 1 }{ 1000 } $ in \eqref{eq:strongpr} for the SPDE~\eqref{eq:SPDE_reduced}.
+Additionally, assume that \eqref{eq:strongpr} for the SPDE~\eqref{eq:SPDE_reduced} should be solved with the precision of say three decimals, i.e., with the precision $ \varepsilon = \frac{ 1 }{ 1000 } $ in \eqref{eq:strongpr}.
+In Figure~\ref{fig1} the approximation error in the sense of \eqref{eq:strongpr} of the linear implicit Euler approximation $ Z^N_{N^3} $ (see \eqref{eq:implEuler}) and of the approximation $ Y^N_{N^2}$ (see \eqref{eq:reducedScheme}) is plotted against the precise number of independent standard normal random variables needed to compute the corresponding approximation for $ N \in \left\{ 2, 4, 8, 16, 32, 64, 128 \right\} $: It turns out that $ Z_{ 128^3 }^{ 128 } $ in the case of the linear implicit Euler scheme~\eqref{eq:implEuler} and that $ Y_{ 128^2 }^{ 128 } $ in the case of the Milstein type algorithm~\eqref{eq:reducedScheme} achieve the desired precision $ \varepsilon = \frac{ 1 }{ 1000 } $ in \eqref{eq:strongpr} for the SPDE~\eqref{eq:SPDE_reduced}.
 The {\sc Matlab} codes for simulating $ Z_{ 128^3 }^{ 128 } $ via \eqref{eq:implEuler} and $ Y_{ 128^2 }^{ 128 } $ via \eqref{eq:reducedScheme} for the SPDE~\eqref{eq:SPDE_reduced} are presented below in Figure~\ref{code1} and Figure~\ref{code2} respectively.
-The differences of the codes and the additional code needed for the new algorithm~\eqref{eq:reducedScheme} are printed bold in Figure~\ref{code2}.
-The {\sc Matlab} code in Figure~\ref{code1} requires on an {\sc Intel Pentium D} a CPU time of about {\bf 15 minutes and 25.03 seconds} (925.03 seconds) while the code in Figure~\ref{code2} requires a CPU time of about {\bf 8.93 seconds} to be evaluated on the same computer.
-So, the algorithm~\eqref{eq:reducedScheme} is for the SPDE~\eqref{eq:SPDE_reduced} more than {\bf hundred times faster} than the linear implicit Euler scheme~\eqref{eq:implEuler} in order to achieve a precision of three decimals in \eqref{eq:strongpr}.
-To sum up, {\bf the four code changes (line~1, lines~3-6, line~10 and line~11) in Figure~\ref{code2} enables us to simulate \eqref{eq:SPDE_reduced} with the precision of three decimals in about $ 9 $ seconds instead of about $ 15 $ minutes}.
-Further numerical examples for the algorithm~\eqref{eq:reducedScheme} can be found in Section~\ref{sec:examples} and Section~\ref{sec:furtherex}.
+The differences of the codes and the additional code needed for the Milstein type algorithm~\eqref{eq:reducedScheme} are printed bold in Figure~\ref{code2}.
+The {\sc Matlab} code in Figure~\ref{code1} requires on our {\sc Intel Pentium D} running at 3.0 GHz a CPU time of about $ 15 $~minutes and $25.03$ seconds ($925.03$ seconds) while the code in Figure~\ref{code2} requires a CPU time of about $8.93$ seconds to be evaluated on the same computer.
+So, on the above computer the Milstein type algorithm~\eqref{eq:reducedScheme} is for the SPDE~\eqref{eq:SPDE_reduced} about hundred times faster than the linear implicit Euler scheme~\eqref{eq:implEuler} in order to achieve a precision of three decimals in \eqref{eq:strongpr}.
+Further numerical examples for the Milstein type algorithm~\eqref{eq:reducedScheme} can be found in Section~\ref{sec:examples} below.